galtproject/galtproject-docs/en/Whitepaper.md

 - create incentive for protocol governance;

 ### Token distribution
-A bonding curve is a mathematical curve that defines a relationship between price and token supply.
+GALT token is distributed by means of Automated Market Maker contract with Bonding curve.
+A bonding curve is a mathematical curve that defines a relationship between price and token supply or in our case number of sold tokens.
 When a person has purchased the token, each subsequent buyer will have to pay a slightly higher price for each token, generating a potential profit for the earliest buyer.
 As more people find out about the project and buying continues, the value of each token gradually increases along the bonding curve.
-Early buyers who find promising projects early, buy the curve-bonded token, and then sell their token back can earn a profit in the future.
+Early buyers who find Galt Project promising earlier, buy the curve-bonded GALT token, and then they can sell their token back and earn a profit in the future.

-An Automated Market Maker contract(forked from Bancor) hold a balance of ETH.
+An Automated Market Maker contract(forked from Bancor) hold a balance of ETH and all fixed supply of GALT Tokens.
 To buy GALT, the buyer sends some amount of ETH to a bonding curve contract’s Buy function which calculates the price of the token in a ETH and send the correct amount of GALT to the buyer.
 The Sell function works in reverse: The contract will calculate the GALT’s current selling price and will send the correct amount of ETH to seller.
 All GALT tokens are backed by ETH on 100% at any moment and forever.

 ### Economic model